yunluyl/react-redux-mapbox-gl/README.md

 #### Examples

 ### MapReducer states
-The mapReducer states can be used in any react module under '<Provider>' using the connect function from react-redux
+The mapReducer states can be used in any react module under `<Provider>` using the connect function from react-redux
 ````js
 import {connect} from 'react-redux';
 import {Component} from 'react';